gnuton/RagBag/Docs/Scala.md

 def myFun(x:osType.Value) = { if (x==linux) println("linux")}
 myFun(linux)
 ```
+BTW enumeratum for many people could be a better way to achieve enumerations in scala https://github.com/lloydmeta/enumeratum

 ## Package object ##
 Please have a look at the "Scala packages" chapter